Angkaram/Angkaram/README.md

 2. Creating a fully functioning website using the React library.
 The goal is to familiarize myself with the dynamic, complex, and relevant landscape of web design.
 Currently learning JavaScript and HTLM in a class setting, but will apply those skils to personal projects.
 I will post some of my code as soon as I get a more refined aesthetic.

-3. As someone who is new to Computer Science, I will continue to build on my skills and develop more exciting projects.
+3. I will continue to build on my skills and develop more exciting projects.
 Stay tuned!

 <!---